binkley/modern-java-practices/README.md

 * [Gradle](https://github.com/ben-manes/gradle-versions-plugin)
 * [Maven](https://www.mojohaus.org/versions-maven-plugin/)
-* Team agreement on releases only, or if non-release plugins and dependencies are acceptable
+* Team agreement about releases only, or if non-release plugins and dependencies are acceptable

 Example use which shows outdated plugins and dependencies, but does not modify any project files: